2016 French Open – Day-by-day summaries: Day 14 (4 June)

 Garbiñe Muguruza defeated defending champion Serena Williams in straight sets in the final and won her first major.
 Muguruza became the first Spanish woman to win a major title since Arantxa Sánchez Vicario in 1998.
-The all Spanish team Feliciano Lopez and Marc Lopez defeated Bryan brothers in men's doubles finals, both won their first Grand Slam title.
+The all Spanish team Feliciano López and Marc López defeated the Bryan brothers in men's doubles finals, both won their first Grand Slam title.